 In essence, a marked narrowing of the lumbar canal can be a completely innocent and asymptomatic event.
 Statistics show that in most instances, lumbar stenosis will not cause pain or any neurological dysfunction.
 Some cases might progress to symptomatic level later in life, while others might not.
 This is why it is always a good idea to monitor the degree of any diagnosed stenotic condition yearly with a spinal neurologist.

-Preliminary Lumbar Spinal Stenosis Symptoms
+Preliminary Stenosis Symptoms in the Low Back

 If the central canal suffers suffient impingement, the cauda equina can be affected partially or in totality.
 This means that single or multiple nerve roots can be compressed within the central canal or the entire structure can be compressed en masse.
 Once these nerve tissues are functionally limited, symptoms are likely to begin.